a-mitani/mastering-ethereum/github.md

 You can now edit your GitHub repository from the web editor (if you have authorized the correct permissions), and your commit on GitHub will trigger builds on GitBook

+## Common Errors:

+##### My Book is not being updated / No build is triggered

+If you linked your GitHub repository to a GitBook but no build is triggered when editing content.
+Verify that the webhook has been correctly added to your GitHub repository (in your GitHub repository settings -> Webhook).
+If the ebhook is not present or invalid, add it back fom yoru GitBook book settings.